 Claim periods starting on or after 1 July must start and end within the same calendar month and must last at least 7 days unless you're claiming for the first few days or the last few days or the last few days in a month.
 Employer are able to claim for a period of fewer than 7 days if the period they are claiming for includes either the first or last day of the calendar month, and employers have already claimed for the period ending immediately before it.

 More details of how to claim are found here.

 HMRC have the right retrospectively to audit all aspects of an employer’s JRS claim.
 HMRC may withhold, or seek to recover, grants in full if the claim is based on dishonest or inaccurate information or found to be fraudulent.
 Employees may also report their employers if they are abusing the scheme.
 Documents should be kept for at least 5 years after the end of the JRS.

 For employees on flexible furlough, employers will also need details of their usual hours worked including any calculations that were required and details of actual hours worked.
 We have suggested that employers wait to have this information rather than claim in advance and predict hours worked in case claims need to be amended and monies repaid to HMRC.
 Also keep a copy of the furlough and flexible furlough agreements (or letters).

 What happens when the Scheme ends?

-Employers will have to decide whether they can take the furloughed worker back or if they have to be made redundant so be alert as to whether this could impact on rules relating to collective consultation (see advice above).
+Employers will have to decide whether they can take the furloughed worker back or if they have to be made redundant or other changes be made to terms and conditions.
+Be alert as to whether this could impact on rules relating to collective consultation (see advice above).